LivingFray/HellsingerVR/README.md

-# Following the announcement of an official VR port for Metal:Hellsinger this mod will no longer be supported
+# Following the announcement of an official VR port for Metal:Hellsinger this mod is no longer being maintained

 # HellsingerVR